← Back to Blog Home

 Eliminating N+1 Queries with Seer’s Automated Root Cause Analysis

-When I was working at Shopify, Black Friday and Cyber Monday were our Superbowl.
-We initiated code-freeze weeks before to make sure merchants wouldn't have any unexpected issues during one of the most important times of the year.
+When I was working at Shopify, major traffic moments were our Superbowl.
+We initiated code-freeze weeks before to make sure merchants wouldn’t have any unexpected issues during one of the most important times of the year.
 Sometimes, though, you need to ship updates last minute.

-Picture this: It's Black Friday Eve, 11:47 PM.
-You've just deployed a new /sale page with 50+ products at discounted prices.
+Picture this: It’s 11:47 PM on the day before your massive sale goes live.
+You’ve just deployed a new /sale page with 50+ products at discounted prices.
 Marketing is about to email 500,000 subscribers.
 Everything tested fine with your sample data.

 At 12:13 AM, you get your first Sentry alert.